Skip to main content

 Tip

-Assigning Macro Controls Using the Software
+Assigning Macro Controls in the software

-Assigning Macro Controls from Parameters
+Assigning Macro Controls from parameters

-Assigning a parameter as a Macro from a Channel or Plug-in properties is quick and easy.
+Assigning a parameter to a Macro from a Channel or Plug-in properties is quick and easy.
 You can simply right-click ([Ctrl]-click on macOS) a parameter name and select which Macro level you want to assign it to.

 To assign a Macro Control directly from a parameter: